General Arts and Science: English Language Studies

 2.A All tests and examinations are to be written on the dates and at the times scheduled.
 A student must notify the teacher before the beginning of class by email if he/she is not able to write a test in order to have one opportunity to write a make-up test without losing marks.
 Without prior notification, students will have one opportunity to re- take the test at a later date for a maximum grade of a pass.

-2.B Instructors will make use of the test centre for make-up testing for students in Level 3 and Level 4 or work together in consultation with the coordinator to provide proctoring opportunities.
-Instructors for Levels 1 and 2 will make arrangements with the coordinator for test make-ups.
+2.B Instructors will make use of the test centre for make-up testing for students, or work together in consultation with the coordinator to provide proctoring opportunities.

 If a student misses a mid-term or final exam, prior notification and/or appropriate documentation must be provided in order for the student to have an opportunity to reschedule.
 It is up to the faculty member to reschedule the exam for the student.